K'taka HC dismisses pleas to wear Hijab in classrooms, says headscarf not a part of Islamic faith | Education

 The bench also rejected the plea to initiate a disciplinary inquiry against the college, its principal, and a teacher.

 ''In the above circumstances, all these writ petitions being devoid of merits are liable to be and accordingly are dismissed.
-Because of the dismissal of the writ petition, all the pending applications fell into insignificance and are accordingly disposed of,'' the bench said in its order.
+Given the dismissal of the writ petition, all the pending applications pale into insignificance and are accordingly disposed of,'' the bench said in its order.

 Minister Nagesh welcomed the order.